dolphindb/api-java/README.md

 }
 ```

 When we retrieve an array or a list in the Java program, it is also convenient to construct a BasicTable for appending data.
-For example, if we have `boolArray, intArray, dblArray, dateArray, strArray` 5 list objects (List<T>), we can construct a BasicTable object:
+For example, if we have the following 5 list objects boolArray, intArray, dblArray, dateArray and strArray (List\<T\>), we can construct a BasicTable object:
 ```
 List<String> colNames =  Arrays.asList("cbool","cint","cdouble","cdate","cstring");
 List<Vector> cols = Arrays.asList(new BasicBooleanVector(boolArray),new BasicIntVector(intArray),new BasicDoubleVector(dblArray),new BasicDateVector(dateArray),new BasicStringVector(strArray));
 BasicTable table1 = new BasicTable(colNames,cols);
 ```

-#### 7.3 Save data to local disk table
+#### 7.3 Save data to a local disk table

 Local disk tables can be used for data analysis on historical data sets.
-They do not support transactions, nor do they support concurrent reading and writing.
+They do not support transactions, nor do they support concurrent read and write.

 ```
 dbPath = "C:/data/testDatabase"